Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

     }
 ```

-### 4. Validate and Process the Response
+### 4. Handle the Response

 When the `completion handler` closure is executed, you can validate the data returned and process it for presentation to the user, or whatever your app needs to do with it.

 #### URLResponse Object

-At the same time, the counterpart of a URLRequest objrectis a URLResponse.
-This object is returned when you invoke any of the communication methods we are going to learn about.
+< At the same time, the counterpart of a URLRequest objrectis a URLResponse.
+This object is returned when you invoke any of the communication methods we are going to learn about. >

 <!-- Response data? - can be accessed via delegate of completion block -->

 ### Present Result

+< for the moment, we'll only print -- usually, JSON >

 <!-- Add graphic and/o code samples -->